projectcalico/calico/calico/getting-started/kubernetes/vpp/getting-started.md

 kubectl apply -f calico-vpp.yaml
 ````

-This will create all the resources necessary to connect your pods through VPP and configure Calico on the nodes.
+This will install all the resources required by the VPP dataplane in your cluster.

 %>
 {% endtabs %}